janosgyerik/articles/hacking-contest-lessons/level1.md

 > file and login as level01 to advance to the next level.
 > You may find the files in /levels/level01 useful.

-All levels on this CD work roughly the same way:
+All the levels on this CD work roughly the same way:

 - The password of each `levelXX` user is stored in a file named `.password` in their home directory.

 - The user home directories are well protected: only their owners have access (`0700` mode)

-- The vulnerable program and its source code are stored in the `/levels/levelXX` directories.
+- The vulnerable programs and their source code are stored in the `/levels/levelXX` directories.

-- The explanation of the level is shown when you login, and the same message is also in the `motd.txt` file of the user.
+- The explanation of the level is shown when you login, it comes from the file `motd.txt` in the user's home directory, so you can re-read it anytime.

-- The explanation of the level always contains some hint as to how you can beat the challange, so it's good to read carefully.
+- The explanation of the level always contains a hint to beat the challange, so it's good to read it carefully.

-OK, let's get started!
+Let's get started!

-Taking the hint from the message after login, let's look at the files in the `/levels/level01` directory:
+Taking the hint from the message after login, look at the files in the `/levels/level01` directory:

     level00@box:~$ ls -l /levels/level01
     total 32